 The National Young Leaders Day features Australia’s most inspirational voices and role models.
-Halogen Australia has announced that Tim Diamond, the General Manager of the Cotton On Foundation, will be speaking at every one of the upcoming events.
-Watch the 1 minute video to meet Tim below.
-When you walk past a ‘Cotton On’ store you may not realise that there’s a selection of products on the shelves that are generating millions of dollars for international development projects each year.
+Halogen Australia has announced that Tim Diamond, the General Manager of the Cotton On Foundation, will be speaking at every upcoming event around Australia.
+When you walk past a Cotton On store you may not realise that there’s a selection of products on the shelves that are generating millions of dollars for international development projects each year.